 How do I obtain permission for my child to attend a doctor’s or dentist’s appointment during school time?

 We encourage parents to make appointments outside of school hours.
-However, if this is not possible, your child should bring a letter to Reception or send an email to email@example.com the day before the appointment, stating the reason for the appointment, the date and time he or she needs to leave.
-In the interests of your child’s safety, please make it clear if he or she is to be collected or allowed to leave school alone for the appointment.
-Please ensure your child returns to school after the appointment, if at all possible.
+However, if this is not possible, your child must bring a letter to Reception or send an email to email@example.com the day before the appointment, stating the reason for the appointment, the date and time he or she needs to leave.
+In the interest of your child’s safety, please make it clear if he or she is to be collected or allowed to leave school alone for the appointment.
+Please ensure your child returns to school after the appointment.
 It is not acceptable for a child to miss a day of learning to attend a dentist appointment or something similar.

-How do I obtain permission for my child to have time off school to attend a family funeral or other such event?
+Time off school to attend a family funeral or other family events:

 As a rule, requests during term time will be refused, unless the circumstances are exceptional.
-Any request must be made on the Holiday Request form (available from Reception) at least 2 weeks before the proposed absence, giving as much detail as possible including why the holiday cannot be taken during the school holiday time.
-Each request will be considered individually by the Headteacher.
+Any request must be made via email (firstname.lastname@example.org) at least 2 weeks before the proposed absence, giving as much detail as possible including why the holiday cannot be taken during the school holiday time.
+Each request will be considered individually by the Leadership Team/Year Leader.